mikey242/kudos-docs/docs/developers/filters.md

 :::info

 You will not be able to add new options to this list, only removing will be possible.
-Possible options: 12 months, 3 months, 1 month
+Possible options: `12 months`, `3 months` and `1 month`

 :::